- View hundreds of northern elephant seals at the peak of the breeding season

 Seal Adventures will take place rain or shine.
 Prepare for an outdoor hiking adventure that may include wind, rain, and cold.
 Recommended clothing includes hooded rain gear, layered clothing, and sturdy walking shoes.
 For safety reasons, umbrellas and baby strollers are not permitted.

-State law does not allow us to waive the parking fees.
+The tickets for this fundraiser are $75 per person.* State law does not allow us to waive the parking fees.
 Therefore, normal parking fees of $10 per car will be collected at the gate unless an annual pass or other parking permit is provided.
 The park will be open at 7:30 am and light refreshments will be provided throughout the day in the Horse Barn, where you should check-in at the welcome table.